-The United States looks forward to the Director-General's forthcoming report responding to the EC decision "Addressing the Possession and Use of Chemical Weapons in the Syrian Arab Republic," which was adopted at the July Executive Council session.
+The United States looks forward to the Director-General's forthcoming report responding to the Council decision "Addressing the Possession and Use of Chemical Weapons in the Syrian Arab Republic," which was adopted at the July Council session.
 While it is unfortunate the Council was not able to adopt this decision by consensus, it was crucial that the majority of this body demonstrated leadership when presented with the facts and findings in the Investigation and Identification Team's report.
 These attacks have remained unanswered for too long.
 When faced with the heinous use of chemical weapons, OPCW Member States have a responsibility to condemn these acts and take action in response.
 We must not allow those States Parties that have repeatedly used these deplorable weapons of war in violation of the Convention to fracture the unity of this Council in condemning such acts.
 Responsible nations cannot stay silent.
 We must continue our efforts to support the OPCW in its difficult work on attribution.

-As is clear, the Organization is faced with vital work in the coming year ahead.
+As is clear, the Organisation is faced with vital work in the coming year ahead.
 We are confident the highly professional and hardworking staff members of the Technical Secretariat will continue to faithfully carry out the significant mandates we have entrusted to them.
 They do so even as the world continues to grapple with the far-reaching effects of the COVID-19 pandemic.
 We are grateful for their work.
 Yet, gratitude will only go so far.
-We must fund the Organization and provide it with the resources it needs to fulfill what we, as States Parties, have asked of it.
-To that end, the United States fully supports the 2021 draft program and budget put forward by the Technical Secretariat and under consideration at this Council's session.
-We call on the Council to perform its duty under Article VIII by considering and submitting the draft program and budget to the upcoming Conference of the States Parties.
-The Conference adopted the budget overwhelmingly last year, and we are confident it will do so again this year in order that the Organization may continue its critical mission.
+We must fund the Organisation and provide it with the resources it needs to fulfil what we, as States Parties, have asked of it.
+To that end, the United States fully supports the 2021 Draft Programme and Budget put forward by the Technical Secretariat and under consideration at this Council's session.
+We call on the Council to perform its duty under Article VIII by considering and submitting the Draft Programme and Budget to the upcoming Conference.
+The Conference adopted the budget overwhelmingly last year, and we are confident it will do so again this year in order that the Organisation may continue its critical mission.